raspberrypilearning/3D-scene/en/step_7.md

 ## User control

-In this step you will add one or more variables with sliders to control something in your scene such as graphic effects, sound effects, movement or timing.
+In this step, you will add one or more variables with sliders to control something in your scene such as graphic effects, sound effects, movement, or timing.

 --- task ---

 Look at the example below.
-The `speed`{:class="block3variables"} variable controls how fast the snowman moves, `snowflake`{:class="block3variables"} controls the snowflake size, and `music`{:class="block3variables"} controls the pitch of the music that is playing:
+The `speed`{:class="block3variables"} variable controls how fast the snowman moves, `snowflake`{:class="block3variables"} controls the snowflake size, and `music`{:class="block3variables"} controls the pitch of the music that is playing.

 **Winter scene**: [See inside](https://scratch.mit.edu/projects/451563340/editor){:target="_blank"}